-With the rising real estate market that we are all seeing throughout the country it is natural to think that selling your Sarasota Florida mobile home is the right thing to do now in an attempt to cash in on all the Buyers looking to relocated to Florida.
+With the rising real estate market that we are all seeing throughout the country, it is natural to think that selling your Sarasota Florida mobile home is the right thing to do now in an attempt to cash in on all the Buyers looking to relocate to Florida.

 When selling a mobile home on leased land in Florida the Seller needs to have the title transferred to the Buyer upon closing.
-This is to be done at the DMV in the county that the sale is completed in.
+This is to be done at the DMV in the county where the sale is completed.
 Many times this is not done as the Seller feels that after they get paid and move out they are not supposed to do anything else to complete the sale.

 When the title is not properly transferred from the Seller to the Buyer then the Buyer never gets their title and, on paper, does not have all the paperwork they need to show ownership of their new home.

-When selling a mobile home on leased land in Florida then the correct taxes need to be collected from the Buyer and paid by the Seller to the Florida Department of Revenue.
-The sales tax amount is based on the amount the home sold for along with the county surtax that is assessed for the county that the sale was completed in.
+When selling a mobile home on leased land in Florida the correct taxes need to be collected from the Buyer and paid by the Seller to the Florida Department of Revenue.
+The sales tax amount is based on the amount the home sold for along with the county surtax that is assessed for the county once the sale is completed.